calista-ai/website-aesthetics-datasets/README.md

             "d": "Date and time that the vote session started", "vot": [
                 {
-                    "imL": "Image ID in the dataset displayed at the left side", "imR": "Image ID in the dataset displayed at the left", "imC": "The ID of the image that was chosen by the user" },
+                    "imL": "Image ID displayed at the left side", "imR": "Image ID displayed at the left", "imC": "The ID of the image that was chosen by the user" },
                 ...